dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 up and train on thousands of examples generated from scratch.

 In that spirit, we wanted to start with a simple property that comes up in nearly every programming language: nullability.
-Nullable values are represented differently across languages— as null pointers in C or C++, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
-In every case, understanding where values can be nullable is necessary for writing even basic code, and misunderstanding where they are nullable can often be a source of bugs.
+A variable is said to be of nullable type when it can possibly take on a null value.
+Null values are represented differently across languages— as null pointers in C or C++, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
+In every case, understanding where values can be null is necessary for writing even basic code, and misunderstanding where they are null can often be a source of bugs.

-Do our models understand when a value is nullable?
-They must, in order to be able to write code that deals with nullable values, but we haven’t known what form this understanding takes, or what situations are likely to confuse the model, until now^[This post is meant to be a more approachable version of our [technical post](../nullability/index.html) on the
+Do our models understand when a variable is of nullable type?
+They must, in order to be able to write code that deals with null values, but we haven’t known what form this understanding takes, or what situations are likely to confuse the model, until now^[This post is meant to be a more approachable version of our [technical post](../nullability/index.html) on the